SIsilicon/WorldEdit-BE-Docs/docs/usage/worldedit_app.md

 # WorldEdit App

 !!!
 Important

     The app is for Windows only!
-However an Android port is planned in the near future.
+However an Android port is planned in the future.
 Whether one for iOS will be made is not made certain.

 The WorldEdit app is a program that can be used in combination with the WorldEdit addon.
 It gives you more capabilities than what the game itself allows.
 As of writing, you can use the app for two things.